 We are working toward higher-efficiency SOFC systems to realize a commercial-grade distributed power system that surpasses the generation efficiency of large-scale thermal power stations.
 We aim to enhance the generation efficiency by increasing the ratio of fuel that can contribute to power generation reactions of SOFC systems.
 More specifically, by removing CO2 and water vapor generated with the power generation reaction from the exhaust gas of the SOFC fuel electrode, the unreacted fuel can be concentrated and reused, thereby achieving higher efficiency.
 At Tokyo Gas we are working to develop elemental technologies to support fuel regeneration technology, and heat management technologies to effectively leverage the exhaust heat (reduced compared with conventional systems) inside the equipment.
 In addition, we are designing and manufacturing systems, and conducting demonstration tests of high-efficiency power generation.

-〔Internal structure of prototype equipment used to demonstrate high efficiency〕
+〔Appearance of prototype equipment used to demonstrate high efficiency〕

 We will promote distributed energy supply systems that can contribute to the realization of a low-carbon society by working on improving the efficiency, cost, durability and reliability of SOFC.